 Sawyer, Robert.
 1999c.
 ‘The Shakespeareanization of Robert Browning’.
 Pp. 142–59 in Shakespeare and Appropriation.
 Vol. Accents on Shakespeare.
 Routledge.

 Shakespeare, William.
 1997.
 King Lear.
-Vol. Arden Shakespeare.: Third series.
+Vol. Arden Shakespeare Third Series.
 New Edition. edited by R. A. Foakes.
 Walton-on-Thames: Nelson.

 Shakespeare, William, George Hunter, and Kiernan Ryan.
 2005.
 ‘The Popular Voice of King Lear’.
 Pp. 130–44 in King Lear: Contemporary Critical Essays.
 Vol. Penguin Shakespeare.
 London: Penguin.